anoma/taiga/book/src/conclusion.md

 # Conclusion

 We presented the different structures needed to build a transaction in Taiga.
 This includes:
-* Tokens, and their corresponding validity predicate proofs,
+* Applications, and their corresponding validity predicate proofs,
 * Users, and their corresponding sending and receiving validity predicate proofs,
-* Notes, with their fields including the user owner address and the token address,
+* Notes, with their fields including the user owner address and the application address,
 * The action proof that binds the different VPs to the note fields,
 * The blinding proof that enables full privacy of VP,
 * The transaction description that enables spending and creating notes by verifying the different proofs.